 Because of this, you might not see any form of sugar in a product until near the end…

-But the trick here is that when you add up all of the sugar, it qualifies as one of the main ingredients.
+But the trick here is that when you add up all of the sugar, it can still affect your health.

 When you are reading the label, make sure to verify the serving size portion.